Cagurr/BikeSharing2/README.md

 ![1.png](Resources/1.png)

-Key Takeaway:  Most rides are male and trips are less than one hour.
+Key Takeaway:  Most riders are male, and most trips are less than one hour.

 ### Chart 2